-Music Theory II (MU 236) is designed to build on the concepts covered in Basic Music Theory.
-This course will increase a student's usable musical skills, particularly in preparation for Worship Leading I. It covers notational systems, with a strong emphasis on chord reading, construction and analysis, as well as the several types of scale.
+Music Theory II (MU 236) is designed to build on the concepts covered in Music Theory I. This course will increase a student's usable musical skills, particularly in preparation for Worship Leading I. It covers notational systems, with a strong emphasis on chord reading, construction and analysis, as well as the several types of scales.
 Focus is given to transposition, modulation, cadences and aural analysis, some elementary harmony and composition is also included.
-Prerequisite: Basic Music Theory or placement by exam.
+Pre-requisite: Music Theory I or placement by exam.

 Technical Ministry (CE 305) is designed to familiarize the student with applications possible through technology for use in music and worship ministries.
-This course covers basic principles and functional use of audio-media-lighting technology and the use of Finale transcription software.
+This course covers basic principles and functional use of audio-media-lighting technology.
+3 credit hours

-3 credit hours Alternate years
+Alternate years

-Introduction to Songwriting (MU 305) is designed to discover and facilitate creative exploration of a student's ability to compose and arrange music.
-Emphasis is placed on writing songs for corporate worship.
-Pre-requisites: Basic Christian Beliefs; Basic Music Theory; Finale proficiency.
+Introduction to Songwriting (MU 305) explores and applies techniques of writing songs for the church and is rooted in principles of biblical corporate worship.
+Pre-requisites: Basic Christian Beliefs; Music Theory I.

 Worship Leading I (MU 401) is designed to introduce the student to the ministry and art of worship leading.
 Emphasis is placed upon the practical principles governing the creative preparation of worship orders for the local community, and the development of necessary skills to follow through with leading the planned service.
-Pre-requisite: Theology of Worship and Theory for Worship Leading, or permission from the Worship Arts Program Director.
+Pre-requisite: Theology of Worship and Music Theory II, or permission from the Worship Arts Program Director.

-Worship Leading II (MU 402) offers further inquiry into the art of worship leading and explores by practical application the necessary skills needed by a minister of worship.
+Worship Leading II (MU 402) offers further inquiry into the art of worship leading and explores by practical application the necessary skills needed by a worship pastor.
 Emphasis is placed upon the practical principles involved in giving leadership to rhythm sections and vocal teams.
 The hands-on design of this course is to assist the student in gaining competence in using the tools and techniques of worship leading.
 Pre-requisite: Worship Leading I.

 Applied Music - Guitar The major aim of Kingswood's guitar lessons is the training of well-rounded worship leaders.
 Therefore, the core of guitar study will be focused in the following areas: general musicianship, technique (scales and chords), repertoire, praise and worship playing styles, chord chart reading.
-Applied lessons taken for credit will include ear training and sight reading.
-1 credit hour
+Applied lessons taken for credit will include ear training.